 Be proactive after making a high ticket sale.
 A simple survey by email can identify any concerns buyers might have.
 Quickly, accurately and positively addressing these concerns will make people feel more comfortable about the decision they’ve made to spend their hard-earned money with you.

-If you’ve sold them the item on an installment plan, then remind them of the benefits such as zero interest and building credit score.
+If you’ve sold them the item on an installment plan, then remind them of the benefits such as no added interest and building credit score.
 Personal communication is key to building loyalty and something that the big industry leaders are unable to do.